SvenMichaelKlose/tre/README.md

 tré started as a Lisp interpreter written in C in 2005 and makes JS and PHP code since 2008.
 2013 is has been moved to Steel Bank Common Lisp.
+That's why you might find eerie code in some places.

 ## VIM syntax file

-During boot tré generates a syntax file for VIM named 'tre.vim' which you can copy to ~/.vim/after/syntax/.
+While booting the environment tré generates a syntax file for VIM named 'tre.vim' which you can copy to ~/.vim/after/syntax/.
 It extends the already existing syntax highlighting rules for Lisp code.

 # Starting a project

-Let's get ready to hack.
+Let's get ready to hack!
 There're three initial projects prepared for you in directory examples/ which you should copy to take off as they are subject to getting cleaned thoroughly.
 All contain configurations for docker-compose to run your project in